makersacademy/rps-challenge/README.md

 * Run this file with from the command line ```ruby lib/app.rb```
 * Head to localhost.com/4567
 * Enter your name in the box and follow the instructions on screen
-* You are now playing Rock-paper-scissors with a CPU opponent!
+* You are now playing Rock-paper-scissors-lizard-Spock with a CPU opponent!

 [![Coverage Status](https://coveralls.io/repos/github/GeorgeSeeger/rps-challenge/badge.svg?branch=master)](https://coveralls.io/github/GeorgeSeeger/rps-challenge?branch=master)